contentful/preview-demo/README.md

 # Step 1

-Create an empty space in Contentful and note the API keys(delivery, preview and management).
+Create an empty space in Contentful and note the API keys (delivery, preview and management).
-From the Contentful web app go to  Space settings --> API keys....
+From the Contentful web app go to  SPACE SETTINGS --> API keys....

 # Step 2